emertechie/docs-demo/docs/api-guide/authentication.md

 # Authentication

 Only write operations to the API require authentication.
-However all requests should include a custom header to identify the source app, as shown below.
+However all requests should include a custom `User-Agent` header to identify the source app, as shown below.

 ## Identify your app